wrex/rexs.tools/src/routes/blog/ball-turner/+page.md

 2. Collets let you hold the work much closer to the end of the spindle, increasing rigidity.

 You don't even need to face the stock before beginning.
+I position the compound with the handle directly toward me or a little to the left before installing the tee base of the cutter.
+You just want the slot running roughly left to right.

-Just put a rod into a collet, swing the handle to position the cutter toward the tailstock, feed in the cross-slide until the center of the puck is roughly under the bar, then move the carriage until the cutter just bumps the end of the stock.
+Put some nominally sized stock into a collet, swing the handle to position the cutter toward the tailstock, feed in the cross-slide until the center of the puck is roughly under the bar, then move the carriage until the cutter just bumps the end of the stock (as shown below).

 <Figure src={Positioning} caption="Positioning the carriage axially" />